 The dedicated and specialized teams work mainly to: verify design effectiveness of parking areas inside complex buildings and independent parking structures; carry out complex parking demand computations for estimating the need for parking places beyond the strict statutory requirements; model and simulate vehicular and pedestrian traffic inside complex parking structures for highlighting congestion situations and capacity shortfall at entry/exit gates and portals, and; provide detailed indications regarding system dimensioning and shortfalls as well as layout efficiency.
 Parking structures are studied and designed to meet best international practices and standards, with a special focus on LEED Certifications guidelines.
 Furthermore, spatial verifications are undertaken to grant adequate safety levels in terms of visibility, especially in parking structures where pillars and similar structural elements obstruct vision and lead to unsafe conditions for both pedestrians and vehicles.

-Analysing user behaviour in parking areas of complex buildings is a key step for improving experience and ultimately designing better ones.
+Analyzing user behaviour in parking areas of complex buildings is a key step for improving experience and ultimately designing better parking areas

 What are the benefits of a pedestrian flow studies inside complex buildings?

-The benefits of pedestrian flow studies inside complex buildings are numerous, however can be summarized in two main points: Improving comfort and safety and unveiling the potentials of footfall redistribution.
-Comfort and Safety: The main objective of the pedestrian flow analysis is to measure both physical and psychological parametres as a result of the project characteristics and spatial specificities.
+The benefits of pedestrian flow studies inside complex buildings are numerous; however, they can be summarized in two main points: Improving comfort and safety and unveiling the potential of footfall redistribution.
+Comfort and Safety: The main objective of the pedestrian flow analysis is to measure both physical and psychological parameters as a result of the project characteristics and spatial specificities.
 Therefore, comfort conditions (density) is measured and space utilization are visually represented and mapped with the ultimate aim of establishing a baseline condition according to which the effectiveness of measures or layout modifications are quantified and evaluated.

 What is the role of Vertical Transportation studies in complex buildings?

-Vertical transportation plays a key-role in high-rise buildings’ functionality and success, reason for which vertical transport studies is an integral part to the multifaceted planning and design processes of every type of high-rise and complex buildings, including retail, commercial, residential, hotels, hospitals, transport terminals and mixed-use developments.
-Properly designed vertical transport systems help creating attractive, successful and safe buildings, hence improving the experience and comfort of building users.
-From the investors’ point of view, vertical transport study appears even more fundamental since the efficiency of a core and shell building and its functionality and performance (elevators, escalators, etc.) can impact significantly the building’s attractiveness and profitability.
+Vertical transportation plays a key-role in high-rise buildings’ functionality and success, and the reason for which vertical transport studies is an integral part of the multifaceted planning and design processes of every type of high-rise and complex buildings.
+This includes retail, commercial, residential, hotels, hospitals, transport terminals and mixed-use developments.
+Properly designed vertical transport systems help with creating attractive, successful, and safe buildings, hence improving the experience and comfort of building users.
+From the investors’ point of view, vertical transport study appears even more fundamental since the efficiency of a core and shell building and its functionality and performance (elevators, escalators, etc.) can significantly impact the building’s attractiveness and profitability.